-Avocado Paratha is an insanely delicious option for Indian takeout that you have ever dreamt of making under 30 minutes.
+Avocado Paratha is an insanely delicious option for Indian takeout you have never dreamt of making in under 30 minutes.
 And there is no close replacement for this protein-packed avocado Paratha.

-This is a fusion recipe of making Indian recipe with American vegetable.
-Clean eating real food is possible with pantry-ready ingredients which are available in most of the kitchens.
+This is a fusion recipe for making Indian recipes with American vegetables.
+Clean eating real food is possible with pantry-ready ingredients available in most kitchens.
 Prepared with whole wheat flour, avocado, cilantro, and red chili powder.

-Heck, you can cobble together for breakfast, lunch or dinner.
-Invite the whole family together and enjoy this avocado Paratha well over and over again.
+Heck, you can cobble together for breakfast, lunch, or dinner.
+Invite the whole family and enjoy this avocado Paratha over and over again.

-I have Grown up with a tradition of eating parathas on every weeknight.
+I have grown up with a tradition of eating parathas every weeknight.
 And so I have made parathas zillions of times with many variations like gobi paratha, cauliflower paratha, aloo paratha.

-I’m also obsessed with repeating the same every weekend until today.
-Since it is minimal and delectable, it has been able to occupy the permanent place in our list of favorites.
+I'm also obsessed with repeating the same every weekend until today.
+Since it is minimal and delectable, it has been permanently placed in our favorites list.

-I find making avocado Paratha is the coolest way to include avocados in our menu.
-Furthermore, this is one of the best avocado recipes I have found recently.
-My husband is not a huge fan of avocados, so obviously this recipe would be the best in my opinion to consume nutrient-rich avocados.
+Making avocado Paratha is the most excellent way to include avocados in our menu.
+Furthermore, this is one of the best avocado recipes recently.
+My husband is not a huge fan of avocados, so obviously, this recipe would be the best, in my opinion, to consume nutrient-rich avocados.

 What is Avocado paratha?

-Paratha is authentic Indian flatbread typically made with whole wheat flour and vegetables.
-Always made fresh just a few minutes before eating, which is one the important secret for its deliciousness.
-In Vegetable parathas, veggies often stuffed or at times it is mixed along with the flour.
+Paratha is an authentic Indian flatbread typically made with whole wheat flour and vegetables.
+It is always made fresh just a few minutes before eating, which is one of the essential secrets to its deliciousness.
+In Vegetable parathas, veggies are often stuffed or, at times, mixed along with the flour.

-If you want to relish Indian food and worrying about long listed ingredients? then this avocado paratha is the best to start with.
-The basic ingredients are simple and may be readily available in your kitchen already.
+Do you want to relish Indian food and worry about long-listed ingredients? then this healthy paratha is the best to start with.
+The essential elements are simple and may be readily available in your kitchen.

-Since avocado and whole wheat flour has a neutral flavor, many improvisations and customizations can be done on top of it.
-Avocado paratha or avocado chapati or guacamole paratha, however, you call it, at the end of the day it is an ultimate effortless healthy dish.
+Since avocado and whole wheat flour have a neutral flavor, many improvisations and customizations can be done on top of it.
+Avocado paratha or avocado chapati or guacamole paratha, however, you call it, at the end of the day, is an ultimate effortless healthy dish.

 How does avocado Paratha taste like?

-It has a mild flavor and tastes subtle which is like warm tortillas with cilantro and avocado flavor.
+It has a mild flavor and tastes subtle, like warm tortillas with cilantro and avocado flavor.

 Variations for avocado Paratha

-As I discussed earlier, avocado Paratha has a neutral taste.
-So has got more room for modifications and customizations.
+As I discussed earlier, this dinner recipe has a neutral taste.
+So it has more room for modifications and customizations.

 Alternatively, use minced green chili(Thai chili or serrano peppers).
 Deseed them to minimize the heat level.